mikee478/cube-solver/README.md

 # Cube Solver
 Virtual Rubik's Cube solver developed in 24 hours during SBUHacks 2019!

+**Averages 90 moves to solve!**

 ## How to use
 <p align="center">